tuxd3v/ilynx/README.md

    cd path/to/file
    cp ilynx.xml /usr/share/gtksourceview-3.0/styles
    ```
-2. Go into your prefered Text Editor and select iLynx, has a theme..
+2. Go into your preferred Text Editor and select iLynx, has a theme..
+   If already Opened, you need to restart Text Editor..

 That's it!!